osamuaoki/bss/README.md

 You can make a snapshot just by "bss" alone.

-You can use verbose "bss -v base" command to print current effective configuration parameters without side effects.
+You can use verbose "bss -v BASE" command to print current effective configuration parameters without side effects.

 This "bss" command uses systemd journal.
 You can check recent invocation with: